 - The extent to which the MEGA grant funding will enhance the competitiveness in securing external funding.

-Upon award, the PI must submit the following information to the UT Dallas Office of Research:
+Upon award, the PI must submit the following information to the UT Dallas Office of Research and Innovation:

 - Within 1 month of award: A one-page text with graphic representation of the project and team.
 The document must be suitable for presentation on the UT Dallas Office of Research and Innovation website.

 - Within 12 months of receiving the award: A two-page progress report including research outcomes, other outcomes (manuscripts submitted/presented, conferences, etc.), and progress toward securing external funding.
 If either research progression or plans toward submission of proposals for external funding has been impacted, a clear explanation for the delay and a mitigation plan is required.

 - Within 1 month of project end: A three-page (max) final progress report including research outcomes, other outcomes (manuscripts submitted/presented, conferences, etc.), and external funding submission details.